MacDue/Mank-Spec/spec/expressions.md

 ```

 There must be at least one element in the array literal, and all elements must have matching types.

-The type of the array literal is a fixed-size array of the element type, with the size being the number of elements in the literal (examples below).
+The type of the array literal is a fixed-size array of the element type, with the size being the number of elements in the literal:

 ```mank
 a := [];                    # invalid empty literal (unknown type)